Critical Thinking with AI: 3 Approaches

 Observe | Identify the features of the AI output. | Let’s use AI to “Generate a brief patient care plan for a 65-year-old patient with diabetes.”
 Let’s make a list of what we notice about what is in the plan. | Encourage students to note the number of points, their content, and length in the AI-generated care plan. |

-Question | Brainstorm questions based on initial impressions. | Let’s ask ourselves: “What questions arise from the AI-generated care plan?
-What do we like?
-What do we not like?
-Write them down.” | Remind students that no question is a bad one.
+Question | Brainstorm questions based on initial impressions. | Let’s use AI to “Generate a brief patient care plan for a 65-year-old patient with diabetes.”
+Let’s list what we notice about what is in the plan. | Remind students that no question is a bad one.
 Questions could be about the accuracy, relevance, fairness, usability, or any missing information. |

 Check | Find a source to review or compare with the output. | Now, let’s compare the AI-generated care plan with established care guidelines for diabetes.
 Note the differences and similarities.
 What do the guidelines tell us that are not incorporated into the AI-generated plan?” | Students can use established care guidelines as the authoritative source.
 Discuss the importance of cross-verifying AI outputs with reliable sources. |